Devastating North Korean Floods

 South Korea's spy agency confirmed it had detected signs of the executions but provided no further details.
 These claims remain unverified.

-The aftermath of the floods highlights the severe impact of extreme events on North Korea's vulnerable infrastructure and population, as well as the country's often harsh responses to natural disasters.
+The aftermath of the floods highlights the severe impact of extreme weather events on North Korea's vulnerable infrastructure and population, as well as the country's often harsh responses to natural disasters.

 meteorologist